FerchaPombo/MexicoisMagic/README.md

 * The console displays instructions on how to answer, and requests the player to input their answer via one of these numbers:  '1', '2', '3', or '4'.

 * This loop is repeated until the 10th question is answered.

-!add image of the questions

 ### _4 - Correct Answer_